 7.2 The Council has in place a network of systems and procedures to assist it in dealing with fraud and corruption when it occurs.
 It is determined that these arrangements will keep pace with any future developments in both preventative and detection techniques regarding fraudulent or corrupt activity that may affect its operation.

 7.3 The Council will maintain a continuous review of all these systems and procedures through Internal Audit, within Resources.

-7.4 This policy statement will be reviewed on a regular basis, with a maximum of two years between each review.
+7.4 This policy statement will be reviewed on a regular basis.

 Policy adopted 7th June 2022